Alxelio/bmi_Santander/README.md

 # Number 6
 I made a reset Function to clean all the variables.
 And for this, I placed a Functions file as component.

+# Number 7
+It was done some improvements and changes.